Kevin Mitchell (boxer): World title challenges

 Another year of relative inactivity followed until 22 September 2012, when Mitchell faced WBO lightweight champion Ricky Burns for his first world title opportunity.
 In front of his home crowd in Glasgow, Burns scored two knockdowns and defeated Mitchell in four rounds.
 Following his second professional loss, Mitchell spent ten months away from the sport.
-From 2013 to 2014, having switched promoters to Matchroom Sport and reunited with former trainer Tony Sims, Mitchell racked up four wins in what proved to be a steady return to form, coupled with a more mature and disciplined lifestyle.
+From 2013 to 2014, having switched promoters to Matchroom Sport and reunited with former trainer Tony Sims, Mitchell earned four wins in what proved to be a steady return to form.